AymanNabih/flycode/README.md

 - Here is how this Docker container works: https://github.com/jupyter/docker-stacks/tree/master/datascience-notebook

-- After that installation, the command I used to download the image and run the container is:
+- After Docker installation, the command I used to download the image and run the container is:

       sudo docker run -it --network -p 8888:8888 jupyter/datascience-notebook
 - The container will be started, just follow the instructions on terminal.